tahsrz/sunset-pulse/README.md

- New Feature: 10 parallel OpenRouter queries
+ New Feature: Supaflow Integration and Workflows

  Sunset Pulse is a sophisticated, high-performance real estate platform built on a modern Next.js 14 (App Router) architecture.
 It is designed to bridge the gap between static property listings and an interactive, data-driven user experience.